-Worn in 1962 by astronaut Walter Schirra, the Speedmaster ref.
-CK 2998 was the first OMEGA to reach space, on the occasion of the “Sigma 7” mission of the Mercury program.
-Although the watch was purchased by Schirra for personal use only, two and a half years later NASA officially certified its suitability for all manned missions, making the Speedmaster go down in history.
+Worn in 1962 by astronaut Walter Schirra, it Speedmaster ref.
+CK 2998 was the first OMEGA to reach space, on the occasion of the "Sigma 7" mission of the Mercury program.
+Although the watch was purchased by Schirra for simple personal use, two and a half years later NASA officially certified its suitability for all manned missions, entering the Speedmaster in history.

 Speedmaster ST105.003 (1964 - 1969)

-The reference 105.003 holds a special place in the history of the Speedmastere and was the same reference that underwent rigorous NASA testing in late 1964 and was finally approved on March 1, 1965.
+The reference 105.003 occupies a special place in the history of Speedmasterand and it was the same reference that underwent rigorous NASA testing in late 1964 and was finally approved on March 1, 1965.

-Of the many watches selected, only the Speedmaster passed the first test unscathed, so much so that two more were purchased to see if they performed equally well.
-They were the astronauts Grissom and Young, who took off on March 23, 1965.
+Among the many watches selected, only it Speedmaster it passed the first test unscathed, so much so that two more were purchased to see if they performed as well.
+They were astronauts Grissom and Young, who took off on March 23, 1965.

 "Functional and space setting tests were carried out on three Omega chronographs which, given the results achieved, were approved and delivered to the three GT-3 crew members"

-On September 29, 1964, NASA bought 12 Omega Speedmasters, for a price of $82,50 per unit, for testing and evaluation.
-From that moment a series of tests began, aimed at verifying the resistance of a larger sample of Speedmasters.
+On September 29, 1964, NASA purchased 12 Omegas Speedmaster , for a price of 82,50$ per unit, to subject them to testing and evaluation.
+From that moment on, a series of tests began, aimed at verifying the resistance of a larger sample of Speedmaster .

-The second batch of Speedmasters also perform well.
-Omega (in April 1966) is informed of the incident and uses the Speedmaster's space vocation for its advertising and this offends the sensibility of an American manufacturer, who exerts pressure on NASA by supporting the importance of the national industry.
+Also the second batch of Speedmaster he behaves well.
+Omega (in April 1966) was informed of what had happened and used the space vocation of the Speedmaster for its advertising and this offends the sensitivity of an American manufacturer, who puts pressure on NASA by supporting the importance of the national industry.

 The pressure was such that the NASA administrative director was forced to explain the reasons for choosing a hearing in the United States Senate.
 The senators preferred to give the astronauts a quality chronograph, with all due respect to the national production.